build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

 ## Conclusion

-In this post, you learned how to setup and configure a new or your existing Microsoft PKI environment for use with smart card authentication for Amazon WorkSpaces.
-Now, your users are able to authenticate into their WorkSpaces using their smart cards.
+In this post, you learned how to set up and configure a new or existing Microsoft PKI environment for use with smart card authentication for Amazon WorkSpaces.
+Now your users are able to authenticate into their WorkSpaces using their smart cards.